tmp2tmp/eee/docs/call_resolution.md

 &nbsp;
 &nbsp;

 Runtime function call resolutoin based on the inheritance hierarchies of the arguments is supported.
+//not 100% consistent with C++ language call-resolution semantics.
 &nbsp;
 &nbsp;